rocky-linux/documentation/docs/guides/security/freeradius_radius_server.md

 add interface=combo3
 ```

-Replace `172.20.0.12` with the FreeRADIUS server's IP address and `secret123` with the secret we set earlier.
+Replace `172.20.0.12` with the FreeRADIUS server's IP address and `secret123` with the secret you set earlier.